- Return on Security

 There are not enough good companies out there to justify the amount of venture funds in existence.

-In a previous post on On the Art of Selling to Cybersecurity, I summarize the industry like this:
+In a previous post on On the Art of Selling to Cybersecurity, I summarized the industry like this:

 Cybersecurity is field that has daily news of attacks, breaches, and failures combined with a barrage of marketing approaches promising solutions, fixes, and ways to solve all your problems.

 As a result, there is TONS of content about cybersecurity.
-Much of it, however, is very technical for people already in the cybersecurity world as an operator, or it's straight sales material.
+Much of it, however, is very technical for people already in the cybersecurity world as operators or is straight sales material.

-There's also TONS of content on the business of venture capital.
-Much of it is very financially technical and covers valuations, multiple of invested capital (MOIC), and internal rates of return (IRR) concepts.
+There is also TONS of content on venture capital's business.
+Much of it is very financially technical and covers valuations, multiples of invested capital (MOIC), and internal rates of return (IRR) concepts.

-But there isn't a lot of content that helps both audiences.
-It's really hard to find content that gives you enough context to live in both the cybersecurity and the venture capital world.
+But there isn't much content that helps both audiences.
+It's really hard to find content that gives enough context to live in both the cybersecurity and venture capital worlds.

 So why the need for this kind of content?